Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 Homes with hazardous features Trampolines, certain dog breeds, pools without fencing

-Unique construction Log cabins, dome homes, properties with non-standard materials
+Unique construction Log cabins, dome homes, non-standard materials

 Pincher's Pro Tip

 Already been declined by a standard insurer?
 That rejection letter may actually be required before a broker can place you in the E&S market.
-Many states require proof of declination from admitted carriers before an E&S policy can legally be issued — so keep that paperwork.
+Many states require proof of declination from admitted carriers (Washington, for example, requires 3 declinations) before an E&S policy can legally be issued.
+Keep that paperwork.

 Homeowners Most Likely to Need E&S Coverage

-• Homeowners in California who can't get coverage after major insurers exited the market
+• California homeowners in wildfire-prone areas after major insurers exited the market

 • Florida residents facing sky-high premiums or non-renewals after hurricane seasons